Amadou-D/A1Group13/readme.txt

 Instructions for Installing and Using the Sorting Program Group13

-Thank you for choosing our sorting program!
-Follow the steps below to install and utilize the application effectively.

 Installation Instructions

-1. Unzip the provided project files (A1GroupX.zip) to your desired directory.
+1. Unzip the provided project files (A1Group13.zip) to your desired directory.

 2. Open Eclipse IDE.